soxhub/ember-scoped-css/README.md

   /* ... */
   'ember-scoped-css': {
-    layerName: 'app-styles', // default: 'components', set to false to disable the layer }
+    layerName: 'app-styles', // default: 'components', set to false to disable the layer
+    additionalRoots: ['routes/'], // default: [], set this to use scoped-css in pods-using apps }
 });
 ```

+Note that supporting `pods` is _opt in_, because all apps can have their pods root directory configured differently.

 ## Installation for an embroider app